GSA/digitalgov.gov/content/news/2015/05/2015-05-26-5-crucial-steps-for-conducting-an-effective-customer-interview.md

 slug: 5-crucial-steps-for-conducting-an-effective-customer-interview
 date: 2015-05-26 11:10:18 -0400
 title: 5 Crucial Steps for Conducting an Effective Customer Interview
 summary: 'When focusing on customer experience, we all know that we need to truly understand our customer if we expect to provide them with an enjoyable experience.
-In an effort to do so, organizations often jump right to a survey to identify their customers’ needs and wants.
-While surveys are a great first step to understanding'
+In an effort to do so, organizations often jump right to a survey to identify their customers’ needs and wants.'

 authors:
   - victoria-mcfadden
   - anahita-reilly